Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 ### The idea

 Recycling and recovery is one of the more pressing challenges in addressing waste and shifting to a more circular economy is the increasing complexity of products.
-For example,electronics are getting smaller and more sophisticated, making recovery and reuse of materials more challenging.
+For example, electronics are getting smaller and more sophisticated, making recovery and reuse of materials more challenging.
 Product designers must consider how to create products with end of life in mind (for example, fewer components), and we need to develop the infrastructure, policies, and systems to support repair, reuse, and recycling.

 In order to do that, we could,